 In addition to its £1 monthly subscription, Moneybox charges an annual platform fee of 0.45% (this falls to 0.15% for SIPPs over £100,000).
 Nutmeg's fees stand at 0.75% for investments up to £100,000 and 0.35% for amounts over that, which makes it a cheaper option than Moneybox for those with larger investment pots.

 It is worth noting that, although the £1 monthly charge may not seem like much, for those taking advantage of the fact there is no minimum investment requirement and putting in, say, less than £100 per month, it can easily erode any growth and could be demoralising for new investors.
 An investment of around £100-£150 per month is required to get the fees down to a more reasonable 1% of the amount investment, although this is still an expensive monthly charge which you have to pay in order to invest.
 Nutmeg, on the other hand, does not charge any up-front or monthly subscription fee to invest.

 Nutmeg vs Moneybox - products

 Moneybox has a range of savings products alongside its investment proposition, which opens it up to a broad range of individuals.
-Within the investment sphere, it has an ISA, GIA, LISA and SIPP.
-This compares with Nutmeg, which offers all of those wrappers, but also has a JISA.
-If you're specifically interested in investing for your child's future, check out our round-up of the best Junior stocks and shares ISAs.
+It has an easy-access 'Simple Saver' account as well as a number of other savings accounts including a 32, 45, 95 and 120-day notice account.
+Within the investment sphere, both Moneybox and Nutmeg have an ISA, GIA, JISA, LISA and SIPP.

 Nutmeg vs Moneybox - portfolios